davidxd33/qb-phone/README.md

 # qb-phone (with discord app)
 Stock qb-phone with an added discord app.
+I AM NOT MAINTINING THIS, IF SOMETHING DOESN'T WORK I WILL NOT BE OFFERING SUPPORT MAKE SURE YOU KNOW WHAT YOU ARE DOING

 Run the provided discordapp.sql file